Peter Bressan

+A tenor recorder made by Peter Bressan, exhibited in the Museum of Musical Instruments in Sforza Castle in Milan.

 Peter Bressan (1663 - 1731) was a noted woodwind instrument maker of whose work several examples exist in museums and private collections.

 Life

 Peter Bressan was born as Pierre Jaillard in Bourg-en-Bresse, France, May 27, 1663 and died April 21,1732 in Tournai, Belgium.
 Pierre was probably educated at the College in Bourg until he was apprenticed for two years to Jean Boysser a master turner at the age of fifteen.
 It is not known where he learned his instrument making skills but it is surmised that he may have studied under the Hotteterres in Paris.

 In 1691 Pierre was recorded as having played the hautboy (oboe) for William III of England.
 Subsequently, there are a number of references to him by authors of the time and later as a maker and seller of musical instruments including recorders, voice flutes, flutes, oboes and bassoons.

 At some point he changed his surname to Bressan; possibly because 'Jaillard' proved hard for the English to pronounce.

 His workshop and home was located in Dutchy House, in part of the old Savoy Palace in London.
 This part of London had a rich history and for many years had sheltered foreigners and especially French nationals.
 Bressan arrived in England in 1688, had made a fortune by the time of his marriage in 1703.
 He and his wife Mary Margaret had ten children but only four survived to adulthood.
 His trade had fallen off by 1713 perhaps due to the decline in popularity of the recorder.
 His substantial fortune was diminished by litigation, by the extravagance of his wife, and especially by their involvement in the financial crash of the South Sea Bubble in 1720.
 He became naturalised in 1723.
 Bressan died in 1731 while living alone in Tournai, Belgium.
 His will shows him to have been relatively well off, as it includes paintings, busts and many musical instruments.